devpouya/GeneralizedEasyFirstParser/README.md

 ```
 This code will, by default, train a [Deep Biaffine Parser](https://arxiv.org/abs/1611.01734).
 To train the model using the [MST parser loss](https://arxiv.org/abs/1701.00874) add the argument `--model mst`.

+This code, will by default look for data in the `./data` path.
+To change it (either during data preprocessing or training) use the argument `--data-path <data-path>`.